joaosoutto95/js-nimble/README.md

 ## Explanation of the Visualizations

-The visualizations are generated using D3.js and can be found in the `visualizations` folder.
-The key visualizations include:
-- **Bar Charts**: Representing categorical data.
-- **Line Charts**: Showing trends over time.
-- **Scatter Plots**: Displaying relationships between two variables.
+The .pbx file inside solution-part3 folder has 2 pages:
+    - **FIRST PAGE**:
+        - Plot with the distribution of the whole Air Passengers dataset that was used for training;
+        - Some KPI's as well that could help monitor the data quality that is being ingested on the model.
+    - **SECOND PAGE**:
+        - Plot showing the Predicted values vs. Actual to show how well fitted the new trained model is;
+        - Model performance metrics on cards - MAPE, MAE, MSE, and RMSE;
+        - Feature Importance plot to show the corrilation on training.

 ## CI/CD Pipeline Description

-The CI/CD pipeline is configured using GitHub Actions and is defined in the `.github/workflows` folder.
+The CI/CD pipeline is configured using Azure Pipelines.
 The pipeline includes:
-- **Build**: Compiling the project and running tests.
-- **Test**: Executing unit and integration tests.
-- **Deploy**: Automatically deploying the application to the production environment upon successful build and test stages.
+- Code Linting: Runs flake8 to enforce Python style guidelines;
+- Unit Tests & Coverage: Executes pytest with --cov to ensure test coverage.